NREL/torc/docs/tutorials/map_function.rst

 - When torc runs each job it reads the correct input parameters from the database, imports the user's function, and then calls it with the input parameters.
 - When the function completes, torc stores any returned data in the database.
+- When all workers complete torc collectgs all result data from the database into a list and passes that to the postprocess function.
+It also stores any returned data from that function into the database.

 Build the workflow
 ==================